 Throughout the book are ‘Did You Know’ notes that share insight and information about the Chinese culture.
 Did you know they have plants that represent each of the four seasons?
 They also show the flowers so children can learn to recognize them.
 Some of the verses included are Hickory Dickory Dock, Muffin Man, Twinkle Twinkle Little Star and many, many more.
 The audio CD is so charming.
 The songs are uplifting and so much fun to sing along with and to dance to.

 Korean and English Nursery Rhymes

 This lovely children’s book features traditional Korean songs and rhymes.
 It follows a similar format as the previous book, but both English and Korean languages are shown on each verse together.
 Kids can view words translated from English to Korean and the traditional logograms.

 Some of the verses have additional information about the verse itself or how kids can make it interactive.
-Did you know that in Asian cultures the man in the isn’t a man at all, it’s a rabbit!
-The illustrations are cheerful, colorful and inviting.
-Some of the included verses are Butterfly, Monkey’s Bottom, Little Fox and Cotton Candy.
+Did you know that in Asian cultures the man isn’t a man at all, but a rabbit!
+The illustrations are cheerful, colorful, and inviting.
+Some of the included verses are Butterfly, Monkey’s Bottom, Little Fox, and Cotton Candy.
 There is also a CD included at the back of the book that will get the kids singing along with the playful melodies.

 Disclaimer: I received product to facilitate a review.
 All opinions express are my own, yours may differ.